hibernate/hibernate-orm/README.md

 1. Run tests:

    * **Note:** If you wish, you can setup a local database by runnning `setup.sh` inside `env` folder.
 This script will create a NuoDB env with an admin service, a Storage Manager (SM) and a Transaction Engine (TE) to run the tests against.
+Requires docker to be installed on the server.
    * Execute `./gradlew clean hibernate-core:matrix_nuodb`.
 On Windows run `gradlew` (which will invoke `gradlew.bat`).
 To setup gradle, see original readme content below.
 The expected output is:

      ```sh